-Amble among the wooden chalets at Place de la Cathédrale and Place du Château, where you’ll find plenty of gift ideas.
+In the afternoon, amble among the wooden stalls at Place de la Cathédrale and Place du Château, where you’ll find plenty of gift ideas.
 Why not bag yourself a wooden toy to place under the tree?
-After a brief walk, you’ll find yourself at the Alsace Christmas food market at Place du Marché-aux-Poissons and the Palais Rohan terrace, where you can sample bredele cakes from the Alsace bakers’ federation and hot wine made from Tribu des Gourmets Alsatian white wine.
+After a brief walk, you’ll find yourself at the Alsatian Christmas delicacies market at Place du Marché-aux-Poissons and the Palais Rohan terrace, where you can sample bredele cakes from the Alsace bakers’ federation and hot wine made from Tribu des Gourmets Alsatian white wine.

 Is it the weekend already?!
 Take the opportunity to watch the live nativity scene in the courtyard of the Palais Rohan.
 And if a full day’s walking has left you feeling tired, then hop aboard a river shuttle and admire Strasbourg and its imposing European Union buildings from the water as night falls.

 Neustadt (New Town) is an unmissable part of the city, and a recent addition to the UNESCO World Heritage list.
 Built by the Germans during the Reichsland period (1871-1918), it includes Place de la République (surrounded by the university library), the Palais du Rhin (the former imperial palace), and the National Theatre of Strasbourg.

 Rediscover the tradition of the nativity scene and admire the numerous wooden, living, or craft nativity scenes set up in the Episcopal Palace and in the shop windows on rue des Juifs.